-Hong Kong's police commissioner to retire amid continued political unrest: source
+Hong Kong's police commissioner to retire amid continued political unrest

-Hong Kong (CNN)Stephen Lo, the commissioner of Hong Kong's embattled police force, plans to retire next month, a police source told CNN -- prompting a reshuffle at the top of the department as it continues to face scrutiny for its handling of the city's ongoing protests.
+Hong Kong (CNN)Stephen Lo, the commissioner of Hong Kong's embattled police force, is set to retire next month -- prompting a reshuffle at the top of the department as it continues to face scrutiny for its handling of the city's ongoing protests.

 Lo joined the force in 1984 and has led its 30,000 uniformed officers since 2015.
 However the unrest that has gripped Hong Kong since June has likely been his most significant challenge to date.